 The asset's or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 Valuation techniques maximize the use of relevant observable inputs and minimize the use of unobservable inputs.

-The Foundation's investments are all classified as Level 1.
+The Foundation's investments are carried at fair value using Level 1 inputs and consist of the following: